Kati-Sauder/Kati-Sauder/README.md

 ### 🚫 AWS Smart S3 Upload Scanner with Alerting
 > This project automatically checks images that are uploaded to an S3 bucket.
 The content is analyzed with the help of Amazon Rekognition.
-It labels the images (car, person, cat, etc.) and if inappropriate content (violence, drugs, nudity, etc.) is detected, an e-mail notification is sent via SNS.
+It labels the images (car, person, cat, etc.) and detects inappropriate content (violence, drugs, nudity, etc.).
+After that, the images are being sorted into 2 different buckets: verified and quarantined.
 [View the repo →](https://github.com/your-username/aws-url-shortener](https://github.com/Kati-Sauder/Smart-S3-Upload-Scanner-with-Alerting))

 ---